rodumani/CS374/dp7/dp7.md

 ### Summary of session
   - She successfully finished Task 1 and she said it is helpful feature.
   - She didn't understand what "Hidden" is meaning.
-  - During task 3, she tried to add a file on an empty tag-filtered page("Lab Seminar" pag) which is created by a user.
+  - During task 3, she tried to add a file on an empty tag-filtered page("Lab Seminar" page) which is created by a user.
   - She had difficulty to use macOS especially switching Korean <-> English.

 ## P2